Local Food for Local Families

 WHO WE ARE

 Erin Galloway is a Market Farmer in Northeast Wyoming.
 She has been growing vegetables and selling them directly to customers since 2010.
-She currently farms on an acre.
+She currently farms on 1/3 of an acre.
 Erin and her husband Mike are also creators of the YouTube channel “Our Wyoming Life”, which produces 3 weekly videos highlighting ranching, gardening, and family on the ranch.
 She enjoys the unique challenge of growing vegetables in Northeast Wyoming and sharing her experiences.
 She previously worked as Market Manger for a local farmers’ market where several programs were designed around food justice and equal access for all.

 Erin helped create Edible Prairie Project in order to form an organization committed to using local food as a solution.